ZTiKnl/sara/README.md

 I have since created arguments and config.json which can auto disable modules, so in the coming days I will connect voice as well as speech recognition

 **Vision works**
-There are no recognition functions or anything, all it does as of yet is take a picture every 15 seconds using a USB webcam (HP Webcam HD-4110)
+There are no recognition functions or anything, all it does as of yet is take a picture every 15 seconds using a USB webcam

 Sara ignores the following words at sentence start: